liam2/liam2/doc/usersguide/source/processes.rst

 Debugging and the interactive console
 =====================================

-LIAM 2 features an interactive console which allows you to interactively explore the state of the memory either during or after a simulation completed.
+LIAM2 features an interactive console which allows you to interactively explore the state of the memory either during or after a simulation completed.

 You can reach it in two ways.
 You can either pass "-i" as the last argument